Buq'ata: Demography

 According to data compiled by Israel's Central Bureau of Statistics in 2001, Buq'ata ranked 2 out of 10 on the national socioeconomic index.
 In 2000, 72.5% of Grade 12 students graduated with a Bagrut matriculation certificate.
 In 2021, 98.9% of students matriculated, 2nd best in the country, though only 1.1% did so at the maximum level of mathematics and English studies, 9th worst in the country.

 The inhabitants of Buq'ata have permanent residency in Israel and receive social welfare benefits from Israel.

 Economy

 The local economy is predominantly agricultural, with apples and grapes being the main crops.
 In 2013, Buq'ata harvested 55,000 tons of apples, which it sold to markets in Israel or Syria.
 This arrangement still worked in 2013, but was then under threat due to the civil war in Syria.

+Transportation

+The Golan Regional Council operates three buses per day from Buq'ata to the Israeli city of Kiryat Shmona.
+The bus line begins at El Rom, and also stops at Mas'ade, Majdal Shams, and Neve Ativ.
+The bus ride to Kiryat Shmona takes approximately 33 minutes.
+Buq'ata is located along Highway 98, a major road running through the Golan Heights.